This page reviews antique Oriental rug trends across the United States.

 Our experience with antique Oriental rug clients in Florida over the years has been very positive.
 Many clients from warmer regions in New England and the Midwest have second, or eventually retirement homes, in Florida, and many take their love for antique Oriental rugs with them.
 Lighter color antique rugs, such as Turkish Oushak carpets and Persian Sultanabad carpets, seem to often times be popular in Florida; but a diverse range of more traditional antique rugs also seems to resonate with Oriental rug buyers in Fisher Island, Palm Beach and Sarasota, Florida, including antique Persian Serapi, Bidjar, Fereghan Sarouk and Heriz rugs,as well as antique Caucasian rugs that have a more tribal aesthetic.
 Antique Oriental rug trends in Florida seem to run a range from colorful, dramatic Art Deco rugs, to flat woven kilims, to more traditional and colorful antique Persian rugs.

 Although I have been to San Francisco more than once, I have never visited Los Angeles or San Diego in person, so my familiarity with the antique Oriental rug market in Southern California is a step removed and based on Oriental rug sales via the internet and what I hear from other people.
 As is the case with New York, the Los Angeles market for antique Oriental rugs seems varied.
-While the “antique washed” look for antique rugs seems to be in hyper-mode in Los Angeles, we have experience selling traditional, colorful antique rugs to clients in the Los Angeles and San Diego markets, so the market for classic rugs in very good to excellent condition certainly exists in Southern California.
-The broader market for antique washed rugs, which we almost never participated in, seems to be weakening and color and quality seem to be returning.
-So, I would expect the market for traditional antique Persian rugs in Los Angeles and San Diego will strengthen over time.
+While the “antique washed” and distressed look for antique rugs seems to be in hyper-mode in Los Angeles, we have experience selling traditional, colorful antique rugs to clients in the Los Angeles and San Diego markets, so the market for traditional rugs in very good to excellent condition also exists in Southern California.
+As a broader national trend, the market for antique washed rugs, which we almost never participated in, seems to be weakening and color and quality seem to be returning.
+So, I would expect the market for classic antique Persian rugs in Los Angeles and San Diego will strengthen over time.
 Antique Sultanabad carpets appear to be popular in Los Angeles and other areas in California.
 Antique Caucasian Soumak rugs, which are flat woven with brocade work, and flat woven Persian and Turkish kilim rugs tend to appeal to antique rug buyers in warm climates such as Los Angeles, San Diego, Florida and even Washington.
 D.C..

 Any city with more than 15 million residents is going to reflect a wide range of aesthetic preferences and antique Oriental rug trends.
 That said, rug buyers in New York seem to break into two or three major categories.
 First, there is the market for people who tend to collect antiques in general and do their own buying directly from dealers.
 Our experience with this market over a long period of time is that the taste of many of these buyers seems to run along the lines of New England preferences; that is to say, a preference for antique Persian and Caucasian rugs with saturated colors and generally in very good to excellent condition.
 Although many of the antique carpets our New York City and suburban New York clients from Westhchester County, Fairfield County in Connecticut and New Jersey favor are antique Heriz and Bidjar carpets with strong, clear colors, there is also a strong market in the greater New York area for antique Sultanabad carpets, Tabriz carpets and Kerman carpets, along with antique Oushak carpets and Indian Agra carpets.
 The best examples of these classic decorative carpets can be very expensive, especially in good condition with original, non-chemically altered colors.
 As a result, a sizable market has emerged for antique washed carpets.
 With very rare exceptions, we tend to avoid dealing in antique washed carpets, but they have emerged as a major part of the antique carpet market in New York and other areas.
 A substantial portion of the antique Oriental rug market in New York focuses on larger size antique Persian, Turkish and Indian decorative carpets favored by interior designers.
 There are great interior designers in many parts of the United States, and New York perhaps has more than anywhere else.
 Many designers favor traditional antique carpets and many utilize antique carpets with strong palettes and in excellent condition.
 While trends do change, in recent years, however, many New York interior designers have tended to favor antique Oriental carpets with pale, often times nearly entirely washed out color schemes.
 Few antique rugs originally came with very pale palettes, so a vast majority of carpets that fit that profile have been chemically altered by a process referred to as “antique washing”.
 The process of “antique washing” a carpet is not an innocuous thing and should not be confused with the process called “stripping”, where applied color such as what was done to Sarouk rugs in the 1920s, is removed.
 “Antique washing” a rug is a much harsher process than “stripping” and it often involves running the navy blue with one chemical before bleaching out all the colors in general.
 The market for the “antique washed” look in carpets is also highly transitory.
 In recent years, tastes in the antique washed carpet market have swung to a certain degree from the yellowish-ivory popular a few years ago to antique carpets with pale blue or steel grey palettes.